ABOUT US

 Consultants

-The Illinois Freedom of Information Act (“FOIA") is intended to ensure that members of the public have access to information about their government and its decision-making process.
+The Illinois Freedom of Information Act (“FOIA”) is intended to ensure that members of the public have access to information about their government and its decision-making process.
 It requires all public bodies, including the PABF, to make its public records available for inspection and copying.
 Under FOIA, all records of a public body are presumed to be open for inspection and copying.
 However, FOIA also permits certain records to be withheld from inspection.
+Please refer to the attached FOIA Informational Packet.
 For more information regarding FOIA and current exemptions, see the Illinois Freedom of Information Act at 5 ILCS 140/1 et seq.

 Please review the following information and instructions on how to file a FOIA request with the PABF: